bookdown/bookdown.github.io/_bookdown/book/development.md

 # Development

 Bookdown needs your help!
-As a new project, we are eager to bring in contributors who are interested in DocBook-like documentation, but without the heavy toolchain and XML of DocBook itself.
+We are eager to bring in contributors who are interested in DocBook-like documentation, but without the heavy toolchain and XML of DocBook itself.

 If you are a developer, you can clone or fork the [core library repository](https://github.com/bookdown/Bookdown.Bookdown) from Github.
 We plan to use the [Issues](https://github.com/bookdown/Bookdown.Bookdown/issues) as the main means of community communication.
 [Pull Requests](https://github.com/bookdown/Bookdown.Bookdown/pulls) especially are appreciated, particularly for items on [the Todo list](https://github.com/bookdown/Bookdown.Bookdown#todo).